🔄

 Your new floor is only as good as the surface it’s sitting on.
 The subfloor must be perfectly clean, flat, and structurally sound.
 Any imperfections can transfer through to the new flooring, causing issues later.
 Start by sweeping and vacuuming thoroughly.
 Even a tiny bit of sand or debris left underneath can cause grinding or cracking sounds when you walk on it.
 Check for any high or low spots using a long, straight edge.
 You may need to sand down high spots or use a leveling compound to fill in low areas to ensure the surface is perfectly flat.

-Clear Out the Old Flooring
+Out with the Old: Removing Existing Flooring

 Now it’s time to create a blank slate.
 Carefully remove any old flooring, whether it’s carpet, vinyl, or old hardwood.
 If you’re pulling up carpet, you’ll also need to remove the tack strips and every single staple or tack holding the padding down.
 Use a pry bar to gently remove any baseboards and trim, making sure not to damage the walls.
 Label them as you go if you plan to reuse them.
 A clean and clear subfloor is the foundation of your project, so take your time to ensure every last nail, staple, and piece of dirt is gone.